10 PPC Copywriting Best Practices for Extra Effective Text Ads

 Some helpful questions to ask yourself include:

-- What does your business do better than or differently from anyone else in the industry?
+- What does your business do better than or different from anyone else in the industry?

 - Have you won any awards?